-The first 5 parts are enough to create your first beats and melodies with mouse and keyboard: the computer, DAW software, audio interface, studio monitors and headphones.
-If you have budget left after that, I would definitely consider a MIDI keyboard and microphone.
+The first 5 parts are enough to create your first beats and melodies with mouse and keyboard: the computer, DAW software, audio interface, studio monitors, and headphones.
+If you have any budget left after that, I would definitely consider a MIDI keyboard and microphone.
 A MIDI keyboard turns your computer into a classic music workstation.
-It allows you to play virtual pianos, synthesizers, string orchestras and drums.
-Are you a singer songwriter?
+It allows you to play virtual pianos, synthesizers, string orchestras, and drums.
+Are you a singer-songwriter?
 Then a good condenser microphone is highly recommended.
 This way you can directly record vocals and instruments such as an acoustic guitar.

 Later you can expand the home studio with the optional parts (see 8 –11).
 But first you need to know your DAW software well.
 Then you know exactly what you have.
 Later you determine whether and which optional parts you need.

 Let’s take a look at the different parts of the home studio.
 Click on the list above to go directly to the relevant section!

 There is a good chance that you can immediately start making music on your computer at home.
 Many people swear by macOS, but you can also use Windows 10.
 It’s just a matter of the operating system you prefer.

 What are the minimum system requirements for a home studio computer?

 The processor, RAM, and amount of storage space are much more important than the operating system.
 Your computer must at least have a powerful Intel Core i5 processor, 8 GB of RAM, and a 15-inch display.
 Furthermore, a flash drive with 256 GB storage is the minimum for your DAW software, samples, and music projects.
 A flash drive is definitely a must-have when making music on your laptop.

 In short, the minimum system requirements for a home studio computer are:

 - Intel Core i5 processor